Anmol012/Knowledge-Assistant/readme.md

 - Extract and chunk text content
 - Generate embeddings using SentenceTransformers
 - Store vectors in LanceDB
-- Chat with document content using OpenAI GPT
+- Chat with document content using Ollama with Gemma 2B model
 - Store chat history in MySQL
 - Fully containerized with Docker